john-markowsky/retino-guard.ai/README.md

 ![image](https://user-images.githubusercontent.com/123923257/217098210-f64a661b-55a0-4a9e-a26f-d0c3d8cd9a48.png)

 ## Conclusion
-The proposed Retino Guard AI project will contribute with detection and prevention of diabetes retinopathy, providing healthcare professionals with a Decision Support System trained on a large dataset of retinal images.
+The proposed RetinoGuard.ai project will contribute with detection and prevention of diabetes retinopathy, providing healthcare professionals with a Decision Support System trained on a large dataset of retinal images.
 Not only does the project sync with course objectives, with the rise of diabetes worldwide, we believe it will be a valuable tool for healthcare providers around the globe.